berrysauce/basketball-space/HELP.md

 ### 2. Deploy Basketball on Deta Space

 Now deploy Basketball on Deta Space.
-Then, click on the tree dots on your apps icon.
+Then, click on the three dots on your apps icon.
 This will open the config menu.

 <img alt="Deployment Step 1" src="http://cdn.berrysauce.me/basketball/docs/step1.png">